citp/privacy-policy-historical/m/ma/man/manta.com.md

-> *The following text is extracted and transformed from the manta.com privacy policy that was archived on 2011-12-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111227132302id_/http%3A//www.manta.com/coms2/page_terms_conditions_privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the manta.com privacy policy that was archived on 2012-06-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120614051142id_/http%3A//www.manta.com/coms2/page_terms_conditions_privacy) for the most accurate reproduction.*

 # Terms & Conditions: Privacy

-We are committed to protecting the information that you provide us when you use the Web sites, applications, content and services of Manta.com and its affiliated properties (collectively, “Manta”).
-This privacy policy explains what information we collect when you use Manta, why we collect it, and how we use it to improve your experience.
+This privacy policy explains what information is collected when you use the Web sites, applications, content and services of Manta.com and its affiliated properties (“Manta”),  why this information is collected, and how we use it to improve your experience.

 ## Your Manta Information